igmhub/LyaCoLoRe/README.md

 export PYTHONPATH=$PYTHONPATH:$HOME/Programs/igmhub/LyaCoLoRe/py
 ```

-If you would like to add DLAs using the best avaiable code, you'll need to pip install pyigm.
+If you would like to add DLAs using the best avaiable code, you'll need to `pip install pyigm`.
 But the code should be able to run without it.

 ## Examples
-You can find some examples under example_scripts/.
+You can find some examples under `example_scripts/`.
 For instance, you can:
  - `plot_colore_skewer.py`: plot a density skewer from CoLoRe

  - `healpix_quasars.py`: plot the angular positions of the quasars in a CoLoRe output,